wenkokke/Breadbox/README.md

 Breadbox
 ========

-Implementation of artificial intelligence for the host of a Breadbox game.
+Implementation of the Breadbox game.